NCAR/DemoChemMapping/README.md

 ## How things are

-The `how_things_are` model is intended give a rough example of a hard-codedly mapped model that can run our 8 scenarios.
+The `how_things_are` model gives an example of mapping in a hard-coded model that can run our 8 scenarios.

-In addition to the implicit changes to mapping when adding new chemical species (**SI1**), there are several other sustainability issues related to this approach.
+In addition to issue **SI1** (the implicit changes to mapping when adding new chemical species), there are several other sustainability issues related to this approach.

 **SI2** Adding a new module can involve changing the source code of other modules and the host model.